alexshavlovsky/youtube-scraper/README.md

 # Youtube Data Scraper Java Library

 This library is Java 11 Youtube public API HTTP client.
+Basically this tool is designed to retrieve and store in a database all publicly available comments for any youtube channel by a provided channel Id.

 Main features:
 - supported endpoints:
     - youtube.com/channel/%s
     - youtube.com/%s/videos